zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 The ECMAScript spec defines four grammars:

-The [lexical grammar](https://tc39.es/ecma262/#sec-ecmascript-language-lexical-grammar) describes how Unicode characters are translated into a sequence of **input elements** (tokens, line terminators, comments, white space).
+The [lexical grammar](https://tc39.es/ecma262/#sec-ecmascript-language-lexical-grammar) describes how Unicode code points are translated into a sequence of **input elements** (tokens, line terminators, comments, white space).

 The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) defines how syntactically correct programs are composed of tokens.

-The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode characters are translated into regular expressions.
+The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode code points are translated into regular expressions.

 The [numeric string grammar](https://tc39.es/ecma262/#sec-tonumber-applied-to-the-string-type) describes how Strings are translated into numeric values.